 Our staff are responsible for the accuracy and safekeeping of your health records and you can help us to keep them accurate by informing us of any changes in your circumstances.

 The information in your health record is used primarily to treat you.
-We will only share your information with other health and social care professionals either with your consent or in your best interests, for example, in an emergency situation.
+We will only share your information with other health and social care professionals if in your best interests, and if for health and social care reasons.

 What else could my information be used for?

-Health records are also sometimes used to improve the care provided by Virgin Care and the NHS.
+Health records are also sometimes used to improve the care provided by HCRG Care Group and the NHS.

 They can also be used: